AppFair/appfair.github.io/index.md

 <img align="left" width="600" alt="App Fair macOS Catalog Browser App" src="assets/app-fair-app.png" />

-Apps installed through the **App Fair.app** application are created using the modern platform-native `SwiftUI` framework and built for both Intel and ARM processors, and therefore run faster and use resources more efficiently than a non-native cross-platform application framework.
+Apps installed through the **App Fair.app** application are created using the platform-native `SwiftUI` framework and compiled for both Intel and ARM processors, thereby enabling higher performance, lower memory consumption, and more efficient resource utilization than can be achieved with non-native cross-platform application frameworks.
-At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, or other USB & bluetooth devices.
+At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, and other connected devices.
-And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are faster to download and launch than non-native web apps.
+And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are quicker to download and launch than even most web apps.

 ### Getting Started

-The App Fair catalog browser app can be installed on macOS 12 is by launching `Terminal.app` and entering the following command:
+The App Fair catalog browser app can be installed on macOS 12 by launching `Terminal.app` and entering the following command:

 ```
 bash -c "$(curl -fsSL https://appfair.net/install.sh)"